ClusterHQ/flocker/docs/docker-integration/install-node.rst

 The installation of the Flocker clients, node services and the Flocker plugin for Docker is now complete.
 To enable these services, and to configure your cluster security and backend, please move on to :ref:`post-installation-configuration-with-docker`.

+If you want to return to the menu for manually installing Flocker with Docker Swarm, click :ref:`here <installing-flocker-with-docker>`.